glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: MCECM algorithm

 When the algorithm performs variable selection using the \code{glmmPen} function, the model pertaining to the first tuning parameter combination evaluated is initialized using approach described above.
-For all subsequent tuning parameter combinations evaluated in the sequence, the fixed effects, random effects covariance matrix, and random effects MCMC chain are initialized using results from a previous tuning parameter fit.
-More details about initialization for variable selection is discussed in Section \ref{sec:model-selection}.
+For all subsequent tuning parameter combinations evaluated in the sequence, the fixed effects, random effects covariance matrix, and random effects MCMC chain are initialized using results from the previous tuning parameter fit.
+More details about initialization for variable selection is discussed in Section ``Tuning parameter selection''.

-The EM algorithm is considered to have converged when the following condition is met at least 2 consecutive times (default) or until the maximum number of EM iterations is reached:
+The EM algorithm runs until is the algorithm converges, defined as meeting the condition given in Equation~\ref{eqn:conv_EM} at least 2 consecutive times (default), or until the maximum number of EM iterations is reached:

-where the superscript $(s-t)$ indicates the EM iteration $t$ iterations prior, $||.||_2^2$ represents the $L_2$ norm, and $d_n^{s-t}$ equals the total number of non-zero $(\boldsymbol \beta^\top, \boldsymbol \gamma^\top)^\top$ coefficients in iteration $(s-t)$.
+where the superscript $(s-t)$ indicates the EM iteration $t$ iterations prior, $||.||_2^2$ represents the $L_2$ norm, and $c^{s-t}$ equals the total number of non-zero $(\boldsymbol \beta^\top, \boldsymbol \gamma^\top)^\top$ coefficients in iteration $(s-t)$.
 In other words, the algorithm computes the average Euclidean distance between the current coefficient vector $(\boldsymbol \beta^\top, \boldsymbol \gamma^\top)^\top$ and the coefficient vector from $t$ EM iterations prior (default $t=2$) and compares it with $\epsilon$, which has a default value of 0.0015.